 Below we cover the six types of technologies used in gate call boxes.

 The MURS and UHF call boxes are push-to-talk two-way radio units.
-MURS is a set of 5 frequencies that do not require an FCC license, whereas UHF do.
-If you have existing two-way radios we can match the frequency in them so you can use them with these call boxes.
+MURS is a set of five frequencies that do not require an FCC license, whereas UHF does.
+If you have existing two-way radios, we can match the frequency in them so you can use them with these call boxes.

-Digital intercoms have full-duplex, two-way communication that is transmitted over the airwaves between the callbox and an inside base unit.
-They use a spread-spectrum digital technology that provides encryption so no one can listen in the conversation.
-These can reach ranges of up to 4000 feet, but they are more susceptible to obstructions in the way.
-The nicest feature of these versus the 2-way radio callboxes is that they have hands free capability so there is no need to push-to-talk.
+Digital intercoms have full-duplex, two-way communication that is transmitted over the airwaves between the call box and an inside base unit.
+They use spread-spectrum digital technology that provides encryption so no one can listen in on the conversation.
+These can reach ranges of up to 4000 feet, but they are more susceptible to obstructions.
+The nicest feature of these versus the 2-way radio call boxes is that they have hands-free capability, so there is no need to push-to-talk.

-There are some unique features like the ability for a gate to open based on the calling line ID of the phone calling it.
-Also, the distance these can communicate is essentially infinite since they are connected to the cell network and it can call anywhere.
+There are some unique features, like the ability for a gate to open based on the calling line ID of the phone calling it.
+Also, the distance these can communicate is essentially infinite since they are connected to the cell network.

-Wi-Fi call boxes use your home or business Internet service to communicate to an app on your smartphone or tablet PC.
+Wi-Fi call boxes use your home or business Internet service to communicate with an app on your smartphone or tablet PC.
 You will need a good Wi-Fi signal at the location you want to place the call box.
-Some systems also allow a wired Ethernet connection so there are ways to extend Ethernet over long distances if you do not have a Wi-Fi signal.
+Some systems also allow a wired Ethernet connection, so there are ways to extend Ethernet over long distances if you do not have a Wi-Fi signal.

-These call boxes also transmit video as well as audio so you can see and hear visitors as well as unlock a door or gate.
+These call boxes also transmit video as well as audio, allowing you to see and hear visitors as well as unlock a door or gate.

-A wired gate callbox could be a CAT-5 described above, but it can also be simple two-wire system.
+A wired gate call box could be a CAT-5 as described above, but it can also be a simple two-wire system.
 There are basic, low-cost intercoms that use 2-conductor, shielded wiring between an inside station and the gate.
 This system is very simple to use.
-When a visitor presses the single Call button on the door station, the master station receives a short tone.
-The person at the master station is required to press the Talk button to speak, and then release to listen.
-The person at the door station speaks hands free.
-If you know the person at the door is there, they do not need to press the Call button at all.
-Just press the Talk button to talk to them.
-At the end of a call, if the OFF button is not pressed then the master station continuously monitors the area around the door.
-If you hear someone come to the door then you simply press the Talk button to speak to them.
+When a visitor presses the single call button on the door station, the master station receives a short tone.
+The person at the master station is required to press the talk button to speak, and then release to listen.
+The person at the door station speaks hands-free.
+If you know the person at the door is there, they do not need to press the call button at all—just press the talk button to communicate with them.
+At the end of a call, if the OFF button is not pressed, the master station continuously monitors the area around the door.
+If you hear someone come to the door, you simply press the talk button to speak to them.

 Copyright IntercomsOnline.com.
 All Rights Reserved.